Chapter 1 part 6

 "Skree—!?"

-I lined up the next shot and unleashed another bolt.
-The Skreek froze mid-lunge, its thorax splitting apart as the energy blast bisected it.
-The pieces drifted lifelessly, leaking a faintly glowing ichor into the void.
+I lined up my shot and fired again.
+The second Skreek froze mid-pounce, its chest splitting as the energy bolt tore through.
+It drifted apart, leaking glowing fluid into the dark.

 Comments